Policies and Publication Ethics

 Handling Allegations of Misconduct

-The ‘Atiqot Editorial Board, supervised by the Head of the Editorial Board, will handle any ethics issues, review allegations, and initiate impartial and confidential investigations of cases of misconduct.
+The ‘Atiqot Editorial Board, supervised by the Head of the Editorial Board and the Editor in Chief, will handle any ethics issues, review allegations, and, where necessary, initiate a formal assessment.

 Conflicts of Interest (COI)

 Authors, Managing Editors and Reviewers must declare conflicts before submitting or handling an article.
 Any interests, relationships, or activities that may influence their research or professional judgment must be shared with the Head of the Editorial Board.
+Conflicts of interest may include but are not limited to advisor–student or mentor–trainee relationships; family or close personal relationships; collaboration on research grants, projects, or funded initiatives.

 Managing Editors.
-Managing Editors acting on behalf of the Editorial Board may not participate in decisions concerning articles in which they have a conflict of interest, for example, if they have worked in the same institution and collaborated with the authors, co-authored papers in the past two years, or if they have a personal relationship with the authors.
+Managing Editors acting on behalf of the Editorial Board may not participate in decisions concerning articles in which they have a conflict of interest, for example, if they have co-authored papers in the past two years, or if they have a personal relationship with the authors.
 If a COI is encountered, the article will be reassigned to another member of the Editorial Board.

 Post-Publication